fish-shell/fish-shell/doc_src/cmds/fish_config.rst

 Prompt Files
 ------------

-``fish_config prompt`` and the theme selector in the web config tool load their themes from fish files.
+``fish_config prompt`` and the prompt selector in the web config tool load prompts from fish files.
 These are stored in the fish configuration directory, typically ``~/.config/fish/prompts``, with a .fish ending.

-You can add your own theme by adding a file in that directory.
+You can add your own prompt by adding a file in that directory.

 Theme Files
 -----------

 ``fish_config theme`` and the theme selector in the web config tool load their themes from theme files.
 These are stored in the fish configuration directory, typically ``~/.config/fish/themes``, with a .theme ending.

 You can add your own theme by adding a file in that directory.